-Applications can only be submitted by organisations which possess legal registration or which are officially recognised by for example a commune chief.
-They need to have and/or open a bank account in the applicant's name.
-Organisations can independently submit a grant application or form part of a consortium in a joint application.
-A consortium is a cooperative of two or more civil society organisations, which implements a joint, integrated project in which all parties contribute to the total.
-They draw up a cooperative agreement for this purpose.
+Applications can only be submitted by organisations which possess legal registration and a bank account in the applicant's name.
+For smaller organisations, accreditation by the barangay/municipal council or university along with a bank account in the organisation's name will suffice.
+Organisations can independently submit a grant application or form part of a consortium in a joint application4.
 In this case, a consortium representative (known as the 'lead party') submits the grant application on behalf of the consortium as a whole.
 Only the lead party needs to be legally registered, not all of the consortium members.
 If the application is granted, the lead party is responsible for implementing the consortium's project.
-Applicants may form a partnership with other not-for-profit organisations or private companies to implement the project or certain of its components, however, such partnerships must be identified within the grant application.
+Applicants may form a partnership with other non-profit organisations or private companies to implement the project or certain of its components, however, such partnerships must be identified within the grant application.
 Applications may also include activities to strengthen the capacity of the organisation, please refer to the relevant sections below.